scocoh/IPS-RTLS-UWB/Linux/README.md

 # NO CLOUD REQUIRED

 Designed to run on Linux.
 Could be ideal for HomeAssistant.
+(TETSE presently uses the OpenAI API which is cloud.
+Roll your own to excise the cloud.)

 # ParcoRTLS Linux Deployment